viritaromero/Detecting-Brain-Hemorrhage-in-Computed-Tomography-CT-imaging/README.md

 Although deep learning can help to detect anomalies in medical imaging, finding valuable datasets and pre-processing this data could be painful.

-In this post, I will diagnose brain hemorrhage by using deep learning, Computed Tomographies (CT) of the brain and my favorite deep learning framework: PyTorch.
+In this project, I will diagnose brain hemorrhage by using deep learning, Computed Tomographies (CT) of the brain and my favorite deep learning framework: PyTorch.

 # What’s a Computed Tomography of the brain?